MAIC publication scheme

 Further information about MAIC and the Nominal Defendant’s income and expenditure is available in our annual reports.

-MAIC and the Nominal Defendant’s strategic plans highlight our purpose, vision, risks and opportunities.
-They are centred around the customer experience for claimants, motorists, and other stakeholders.
+These plans outline key objectives that will be at the forefront of innovation for MAIC and the Nominal Defendant in the coming years.
+The purpose, vision, and opportunities for improvement are centred around the customer experience for claimants, motorists, and other stakeholders.

-MAIC has developed guidelines and standards to ensure conduct is consistent when engaging with different stakeholders.
-These guidelines are tailored to health providers, licenced CTP insurers, and legal practitioners to promote best-practice industry standards for injured people who have lodged a CTP claim.
+MAIC has also published a number of guidelines and standards to ensure conduct tailored to licensed CTP insurers, health providers, and legal practitioners to promote best-practice industry standards for injured persons who have lodged a CTP claim.

 All information in the publication scheme can be accessed free of charge.
 Please note that you may be charged for a hardcopy of the information.